-From 2 October 2023, cattle keepers will be able to apply for a general licence, known as licence TB16e, that covers the onward movement of cattle from TB restricted holdings either directly, or through an ‘orange market’ in England and Wales to:
+From 2 October 2023, cattle keepers can apply for a general licence, known as licence TB16e, to allow the movement of cattle from TB restricted holdings (including Approved Finishing Units (AFUs)), either directly, or through an ‘orange market’ in England and Wales to:

 “Getting stakeholders out on farm to bring issues to life has resulted in practical policy solutions that will make a real difference to industry and ease the management of TB restricted calves.”